Rugeley: Buses

 Regular bus services 826 and 828 link Rugeley to the town of Stafford (going north-west) and city of Lichfield (going south).
 Service 63 links Rugeley to Hednesford (going south-west) and Uttoxeter (going North).
 These Chaserider operated routes also link nearby rural villages of Colwich and Great Haywood.
 They also link the towns neighbourhoods including Springfields, Brereton and Pear Tree.
-Since cut backs in 2018, no buses operate on Sunday or bank holidays.
+Service 828 runs evening and Sundays with funding from Staffordshire County Council.
+Service 151 starts 1st September linking Rugeley to Stone for the first time in many years.

 Canal

 The town continues to benefit from the Trent and Mersey Canal on its eastern side which, since the popularity of canals as a leisure activity, brings additional tourism into the town.
 The canal runs from Preston Brook to Shardlow, through Cheshire, Staffordshire and Derbyshire.

 Roads

 The major roads into Rugeley are the A460 from Wolverhampton and the A51, via Tamworth, Lichfield to Stone before going through Nantwich and ending at Chester.
 A new eastern bypass was opened in 2007, to facilitate the development of new employment areas on the former colliery site and to reduce congestion in the town centre.